 High blood protein

-High blood protein (hyperproteinemia) is an increase in the concentration of protein in the bloodstream.
-High blood protein is not a specific disease or condition in itself, but it might indicate you have a disease.
+High blood protein is an increase in the concentration of protein in the bloodstream.
+The medical term for high blood protein is hyperproteinemia.
+High blood protein is not a specific disease or condition, but it might indicate you have a disease.

-High blood protein rarely causes signs or symptoms on its own.
-But sometimes it is uncovered while you're having blood tests done as part of an evaluation for some other problem or symptom.
+High blood protein rarely causes symptoms on its own.
+But sometimes it is uncovered while you're having blood tests done for a separate issue or symptom.

 Possible causes of high blood protein include: